Atem18/atemlire/_pages/contact.md

 title: Contact
 layout: single
 permalink: "/contact/"

 ---

-Please contact me at contact@kevin-messer.net
+Hi, if you want more info on me or to hire me, please contact me at contact@kevin-messer.net